polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

-A GaiaSoul Gold Partner is also expected to proactively market his distribution, and if possible setup a website marketing his distribution - Or at least mention his distribution on a sub section on an existing website - And/or actively communicate the system in the blogosphere and on social media.
+A GaiaSoul Gold Partner is also expected to proactively market his distribution, and if possible setup a website marketing his distribution - Or at least mention his distribution on a sub section on an existing website - And/or actively communicate the system in the blogosphere and in social media.
 For partners that are particularly good at fulfilling their obligations, a special section in the core distribution will be rewarded, mentioning your products and distribution, with links to your website.

 **Notice**, we also expect you to follow up on your customers, and make sure your customers obeys by the license rules of Phosphorus Five - Proactively!